smogalt/CyberPatriot-Scripts/README.md

   - .jpeg
   - .png

 Without an option, the default directory is the root directory.

+## security_configs.sh
+Sets up UFW, and ClamAV.
+Adds configs to PAM.